Prasadtgs/Multiformat-Q-A-RAG-Engine/README.md

-# Serverless RAG Q&A Application 🚀
+# Multi-format RAG Q&A Application 🚀

 Welcome to the Serverless RAG (Retrieval-Augmented Generation) Q&A Application!
 This Streamlit-based web app allows you to upload various documents (PDFs, Text Files, DOCX, or web Links) and ask questions about their content.